John Thomson (comedian): Early life

-Thomson was born in 1969 in Walkden, Worsley, Lancashire, to Mary McAleer, who gave him up for adoption six weeks later.
+Thomson was born in 1969 in Walkden, Lancashire, to Mary McAleer, who gave him up for adoption six weeks later.
 He was adopted from the Catholic Children's Rescue Society by Andrew and Marita Thomson, a businessman and a bookseller from Didsbury.
 He has one younger brother, Ben (born to his adoptive parents).
 He attended All Hallows Catholic High School near Preston, Lancashire, leaving with three O-levels.
 He then attended Runshaw College between 1985 and 1987, studying for four A-levels, including theatre studies.
 He was described as "clearly [having] a talent for comedy".

 Following this, he turned down a scholarship in America, to study drama at Manchester Polytechnic instead.

 Career

 Comedy and television

 While at university, Thomson met Steve Coogan, who secured him a job on Spitting Image.
 They continued to collaborate on such programmes as The Dead Good Show, a 1993 Granada TV pilot also starring Caroline Aherne, Coogan's Run, the Paul and Pauline Calf video diaries (in which he played Fat Bob) and Knowing Me, Knowing You... with Alan Partridge, for which he also wrote.
 He also appeared in Coogan's live shows as compère Bernard Righton and the two would be reunited in the 2002 film 24 Hour Party People.
 The two won the Perrier Comedy Award in 1992 for their act at the Edinburgh Fringe.

 Thomson also played supporting roles in the first series of the Stewart Lee and Richard Herring vehicle, Fist of Fun.

 In 1994, Thomson appeared in the BBC sketch series The Fast Show, remaining with it until it ended in 2001.
-Thomson played memorable characters such as Chip Cobb, the deaf stuntman, and Roger the Nouveau football fan, but it is as "Jazz Club" host Louis Balfour that he is most remembered, with the catchphrase, "Nice!"
+Thomson played memorable characters such as Chip Cobb, the deaf stuntman, and Roger Nouveau the football fan, but it is as "Jazz Club" host Louis Balfour that he is most remembered, with the catchphrase, "Nice!"
 He also appeared in The Fast Show Live and the spin-off Ted and Ralph.

 In 1996, he appeared opposite Maureen Lipman as Bob Acres in The Rivals at the Royal Exchange, Manchester.

 He made guest appearances on various series such as Coronation Street, Soldier Soldier and Men Behaving Badly in the 1990s before being cast as Pete Gifford in the ITV comedy drama Cold Feet.
 Thomson was known to the producers, who had previously cast him in a one-off drama called The Perfect Match.
 A series was commissioned that ran until 2003 and earned him a nomination for Best TV Comedy Actor at the British Comedy Awards 2001.
 Granada Television filmed a comedy drama called Stan the Man in 2002 in which Thomson starred as Stanley Tully a would-be entrepreneur.
 Some of the filming was done in south Manchester suburbs.